Kalamazoo, MI, Kalamazoo County

 Vision for the Farm

-With climate change and over-use of chemicals in farming, we would like to see the farm transition from poison, plug-in, fertilize, kill bugs and sometimes chemicals to harvest, to something more sustainable for our wildlife and human life.
-Our current farmer tells us it will be several years to reach organic, and he is not into it, so here we are.
+With climate change and over-use of chemicals in farming, we are transitioning from poison, plug-in, fertilize, kill bugs and sometimes chemicals to harvest, to sustainable for our wildlife and human life.

 We are in an ideal location for any agricultural business that appeals to the population who want to embrace a re-wilding society.
 We support organic farming even though we cannot have it on our farm - yet.
 There is community interest in back-to-nature and homesteading and we are open to integrating that cultural need on our property.